arun-k-shrestha/volume-control-computer-vision/README.md

 #OpenCv and mediapipe should be installed to import cv2 and mediapipe libraries respectively.

 #For main volume control: osascript should be installed for mac users.
-For window users, pycaw should be installed (few code will lines will also be different, which is not shown in my project)
+For window users, pycaw should be installed (few code will lines will also be different, which is not shown in my project).
+For better info for window users, take a look at a youtube video - "Advanced Computer Vision with Python -Full Course" from freeCodeCamp.org